 Brian Dean, the SEO wizard over at Backlinko, recommends the following script when reaching out for links.
 Just customize it to your recipient and hit send!

-To acquire a significant number of links, you’re going to need to reach out to a significant number of people, which can easily get out of hand.
-Fortunately, a CRM like Nutshell can simplify the process by giving you top-notch organization tools.
+To acquire a significant number of links, you will need to reach out to a substantial number of people, which can easily get out of hand.
+Fortunately, a CRM like Nutshell can simplify the process by giving you top-notch organization tools and marketing tools, including emailing, meetings, and calls from the platform.

 A broken link is exactly what it sounds like: a link that no longer works.